-Various drawings (block schematics) show the function and location of every logic element used in the MG10.
+Various drawings (block schematics) show the function and location of every logic element used in the MH10.

 Just below the title in the lower right corner of each drawing is the drawing identification written in four boxes.
-In the left box is a letter indicating the size of the original drawing; a two-letter code indicating the type of drawing is in the next box.
+In the left box is a letter indicating the size of the original drawing; a 2-letter code indicating the type of drawing is in the next box.
 The third box contains the drawing number in three parts: the left part is the identification number of the module, the center digit names the drawing variation number, and the right digit identifies the individual drawing or a mnemonic code appears that identifies both the individual drawing and the material presented on it.
-For a drawing with several sheets, this mnemonic code runs consecutively (e.g., ARO, AR1).
+For a drawing with several sheets, this mnemonic code runs consecutively (e.g., AR0, AR1).
 If a drawing is revised after being signed by the project engineer, the revision letter is written in the right box.

 Almost all drawings are D size, but are reduced to B size for convenience.
 Some typical codes for drawing types are block schematic BS, flow diagram FD, circuit schematic CS, and module utilization MU.
 The modules are described in terms of the drawings that represent the standard production equipment at the time the manual was printed; the print set, however, reflects any later revisions and any special features unique to a given installation.
-The drawings associated with the text are all block schematics and flow diagrams that are often referred to as logic drawings and flow charts respectively (Table 4-1).
+The drawings associated with the text are listed in Table 4-1.